johnny353535/yoi/docs/_pages/start/index.md

 # What is YOI?

 <p class="intro">YOI (pronounced <i>yo-ee</i>) is Yoshino’s custom-built frontend component library.
 It enables our team to design, build and test web pages <i>directly in the browser</i>.
-It was made to be used by designers with basic knowledge of HTML and CSS – at it’s core stands a <i>simple HTML-based interface</i>.</p>
+It was made to be used by designers with basic knowledge of HTML and CSS – at its core stands a <i>simple HTML-based interface</i>.</p>

 ## Quick to Learn